Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-20-copying-files.md

 To use a specific SSH identity file and/or SSH port, we need to do a little more work.
 We'll use the `-e` flag, which lets us choose/modify the remote shell program used to send files.

+    # Send files over SSH on port 8888 using a specific identity file:
     $ rsync -e 'ssh -p 8888 -i /home/username/.ssh/some_identity.pem' /source/file.ext username@hostname:/destination/file.ext

 **Here are some other common [flags](http://linux.die.net/man/1/rsync) to use:**